TSLA Stock Price Today (April 2026) — Tesla, Inc. Analysis & Key Metrics 2026-04-15

-- The fundamental story is nuanced: solid revenue growth (-3.10% YoY) alongside significant competitive pressures.
+- The fundamental picture, based on the latest financial filings, is nuanced: solid revenue growth (-3.10% YoY) alongside significant competitive pressures.

 Tesla, Inc. - Historical Price & Volume